Zincipax-legendary/Legendary-Bot/data.md

 # Privacy Policy for Legendary

-Welcome to Legendary!
+🛡️ **Welcome to Legendary!** 🤖

 This privacy policy describes how we handle and protect your data when you use our Discord bot.

 ## 1. Data Collection
 Legendary collects the following data: